Shalin0410/sketchtune/README.md

 Finding the correct documentation was essential to creating an accurate Spotify playlist using Claude AI.
 Due to several conflicting sources, identifying the right documentation ensured that the web UI could seamlessly integrate with the AI model and successfully retrieve the playlist from Claude AI.

-### Accomplishments that you’re proud of
+### Accomplishments that we’re proud of
-With the right prompt engineering, our Calude AI model created a diverse playlist for the artist that could fit various artists with different ethnic/cultural backgrounds.
+With the right prompt engineering, our Claude AI model created a diverse playlist for the artist that could fit various artists with different ethnic/cultural backgrounds.
 Based on the drawings provided to the model, it was able to determine the mood and style of the artists.

-### What you learned
+### What we learned
 - Explored the process of integrating artificial intelligence with the Svelte framework, focusing on how to create seamless interactions between them.
 - Gained an understanding of how the image analyzing model developed by Claude AI operates and learned how to generate a Spotify playlist based on the analysis results.
 - Encountered some challenges with the Spotify SDK, which prompted us to discover effective workarounds.
 Specifically, we learned how to embed the preview URL obtained from the Spotify Search API, enabling a smoother experience when accessing music content.

-### What's next for The Project
+### What's next for Sketchtune
 - Develop a more personalized Spotify playlist based on the user's Spotify account, incorporating their listening history prior to using the app while also creating a new history within the app.
 Additionally, the app will enable artists to adjust the genre, theme, and mood of their Spotify playlists, allowing for more accurate and tailored recommendations.
 - Ensure the Spotify SDK is fully functional, providing users access to all Spotify features and the complete versions of songs.
 - Introduce advanced drawing features that enable artists to better express themselves.